-When Dogs Get LostPosted over 4 years ago by Holly
+When Dogs Get LostPosted almost 5 years ago by Holly

 This morning a little white dog was running up westbound Highway 44.